Aliases for PAK5 Gene

 GeneCards Summary for PAK5 Gene

 PAK5 (P21 (RAC1) Activated Kinase 5) is a Protein Coding gene.
-Among its related pathways are Cytoskeleton remodeling_Role of PDGFs in cell migration and EPHA forward signaling.
+Diseases associated with PAK5 include Epileptic Encephalopathy, Early Infantile, 12.
+Among its related pathways are Signaling by Robo receptor and Cytoskeleton remodeling_Role of PDGFs in cell migration.
 An important paralog of this gene is PAK4.

 Serine/threonine protein kinase that plays a role in a variety of different signaling pathways including cytoskeleton regulation, cell migration, proliferation or cell survival.
 Activation by various effectors including growth factor receptors or active CDC42 and RAC1 results in a conformational change and a subsequent autophosphorylation on several serine and/or threonine residues.
 Phosphorylates the proto-oncogene RAF1 and stimulates its kinase activity.
 Promotes cell survival by phosphorylating the BCL2 antagonist of cell death BAD.
 Phosphorylates CTNND1, probably to regulate cytoskeletal organization and cell morphology.
 Keeps microtubules stable through MARK2 inhibition and destabilizes the F-actin network leading to the disappearance of stress fibers and focal adhesions.